 It has been seen that international celebrities such as Ellen DeGeneres, Shawn Mendes, etc who are one of the most influential figures on Instagram have lent their hands to help out and are constantly posting stories to encourage people to contribute money for basic services like oxygen, ventilators etc. To show solidarity several key politicians have sent across essential medical supplies and equipment.

-As a global agency we have worked with hundreds of thousands of influencers, for over a decade.
+As a global agency with offices worldwide, including Bangalore and Mumbai, we have worked with hundreds of thousands of influencers, for over a decade.
 We have seen the influencer content evolve constantly.
 We have seen the power of social media explode over the years.
 The good, the bad and the ugly impact it can have on people, brands, governments etc etc.

 Over the past few years, the landscape of influencer content has truly evolved.
 From being perceived as narcissistic, over the top, materialistic beings – a lot of influencers have evolved as responsible members of society who use their power to make a positive impact.
 Is this going to have long term implications on how brands interact with influencers?
 How will the influencers interact with their audience?
 Could we in the future rely on our influencers to raise awareness, funds and resources for organizations that make a difference?